NandhithaaUdayakumar/IIM-Skills-D4-Task/GettingStarted.md

 ## How to access WhatsApp Web or the Desktop app

 There are two ways to access your WhatsApp account on your PC or Mac computer:
 - Use the web app.
-Go to [whatsapp web](https://web.whatsapp.com) in a web browser.
+Go to [WhatsApp web](https://web.whatsapp.com) in a web browser.
 - Use the desktop app.
-Install the WhatsApp desktop app on your Mac or Windows computer from the WhatsApp download page.
+Install the WhatsApp desktop app on your Mac or Windows computer from the [WhatsApp download page](https://www.whatsapp.com/download).

  ---